Amulius: Dionysius of Halicarnassus

 According to Fabius, when the twins were 18, they became embroiled in a violent dispute with some of Numitor's herdsmen.
 In retaliation, Remus was lured into an ambush and captured while Romulus was elsewhere.
 In Aelius Tubero's version, the twins were taking part in the festivities of the Lupercalia, requiring them to run naked through the village when Remus, defenseless as he was, was taken prisoner by Numitor's armed men.

 After rounding up the toughest herdsmen to help him free Remus, Romulus rashly set out for Alba Longa.
 To avoid tragedy, Faustulus intercepted him and revealed the truth about the twins' parentage.
 With the discovery that Numitor was family, Romulus set his sights on Amulius instead.
 He and the rest of his village set out in small groups toward the city so that their arrival would go unnoticed by the guards.
 Meanwhile, after Amulius turned Remus over to Numitor to determine his punishment, Remus was told of his origins by the former king and eagerly joined with him in their own effort to topple Amulius.
 When Romulus joined them, they began to plan their next move.

-Faustulus is caught by the Alban guards trying to sneak the infant twins' basket into the city and is brought before Amulius by none other than the servant who had taken the boys to the river those many years before.
-Amulius questions his man and insincerely claims he means the twins no harm.
-Faustulus, trying to protect Romulus and Remus, and escape the king's clutches, claimed he had been bringing the basket to the imprisoned Ilia at the twins request and that they were at the moment tending their flocks in the mountains.
+Faustulus was caught by the Alban guards trying to sneak the infant twins' basket into the city and was brought before Amulius by the same servant who had taken the boys to the river those many years before.
+Amulius questions his man and falsely claimed he means the twins no harm.
+Faustulus, trying to protect Romulus and Remus, and escape the king's clutches, claimed he had been bringing the basket to the imprisoned Rhea Silvia at the twins' request and that they were at the moment tending their flocks in the mountains.

-Amulius sent Faustulus and some of his men to find the boys.
+Amulius sent Faustulus and some of his men to find the twins.
 He then tried to trick Numitor into coming to the palace so that the former king could be kept under guard until the situation had been dealt with.
-Unfortunately for the king, when the man he sent to lure Numitor into his clutches arrived at the deposed king's house, he betrayed Amulius and revealed everything that had happened at the palace.
+However, when the man he sent to lure Numitor into his clutches arrived at the deposed king's house, he betrayed Amulius and revealed everything that had happened at the palace.

-The twins and their grandfather led their joint supporters to the palace, killed Amulius, and took control of the city.
+The twins and their grandfather led their supporters to the palace, killed Amulius, and took control of the city.